-Join Chris Reilly for an in-depth discussion in this video Introduction to vectors, part of Up and Running with Grasshopper.
+Join Chris Reilly for an in-depth discussion in this video Introduction to vectors, part of Learning Grasshopper.

 …Let's talk a bit about vectors and how they operate in Grasshopper.…I f you worked a lot in Rhino you're probably at least a little bit familiar…with vecotors.…You'll find components for working with vectors under the vector component tab and…we'll be looking at a few of the different panels in this video.…So let's start off with an example.…Here I've got a simple construct point component and…I grabbed this from the vector point menu.…And I'm just feeding that in with three different number sliders.…And I see my point in the Rhino viewport.…Let's take a look at a similar component.…